malikmouhiidine/extract-classes/README.md

 # extract-classes

-**A command-line tool** to exctract classes from an HTML, JSX, etc. file to a CSS file.
+**A command-line tool** to extract classes from an HTML, JSX, etc. file to a CSS file.

 ## Install